clam chowder

 New England Clam Chowder

-In Wisconsin, clam chowder is popular to be served at supper clubs and restaurant, mainly on Friday nights.
-It is such a delicious, rich, hearty soup that warms the body from head to toe.
+In Wisconsin, clam chowder enjoys a special status.
+It is commonly served at supper clubs and restaurants, particularly at Friday night fish fries.
+This hearty soup, with its deliciously rich flavors, warms the body from head to toe.

 New England Clam Chowder